Choosing the right music distribution company

-Choosing a distribution company for your music can be difficult.
+Choosing a music distribution company to manage your creative output can be difficult.
 Not only do you want to find one that can distribute to all the platforms you require but, you also want one that is affordable.
 Each distribution company offers slightly different services so it is always best to weigh up your options against what you are looking for specifically.

 There are two different ways to distribute music: